Allyn Cox

-Allyn Cox (June 5, 1896 - September 26, 1982) was an American artist known for his murals, including those on display in the United States Capitol and the U.S. Department of State.
+Allyn Cox (June 5, 1896 - September 26, 1982) was an American artist known for his murals, including those on display in the United States Capitol, the U.S. Department of State, and the George Washington Masonic National Memorial.

 Early life and education

 Cox was a son of Kenyon Cox and his wife, the former Louise Howland King, both of whom were artists.
 His siblings were Leonard and Caroline.

 He studied at the National Academy of Design and Art Students League of New York in New York City, and the American Academy in Rome.
 In 1940, he was elected into the National Academy of Design as an associate academician, and became a full academician in 1962.